As a Congresswoman, Zerqa will work across the aisle to support policies that:

 Provide adequate incentives for cities to create collaborative models of communities and law enforcement working together

-Zerqa has dedicated her life to protecting children from all types of violence.
+Zerqa is an anti-violence activist.
+She has dedicated her life to protecting children from all types of violence.
 Gangs and gun violence is on the top of that list due to its prevalence in the Hilltop area of US District 15.
 She is undoubtedly the most vocal and prominent advocate for social justice and equity for the Hilltop youth on the westside of Columbus.
 She fiercely and fearlessly advocates for more funding to address poverty, hunger, unemployment and gun/gang violence in the district.
 She has seen the impact of trauma and mental health issues first hand as she deals with children and adult survivors of gun/gang violence.

 Zerqa believes that cost-effective preventive programs are essential.
 She has successfully created innovative programs to curb the pipeline to gangs, guns and violence.
 While she is against putting minors in jail, she has also seen unfortunate cases of minors that must be taken away from their neighborhoods and helped by professionals until it is safe to return them to their homes.

 When it comes to police and communities of color, the nation is divided into two extremes and it has created a serious crisis all over the country.
 In order to address the crimes and create safe neighborhoods, police and communities of color must work together.